-We demonstrate that remote learning hindered the reporting and detection of maltreatment while exacerbating its severity by analyzing child fatalities, substantiated allegations, and child maltreatment reporting.
+We demonstrate that remote learning hindered the reporting and detection of maltreatment while exacerbating its severity by analyzing maltreatment-related child fatalities, substantiated allegations, and child maltreatment reporting.
 Our findings indicate that counties with greater exposure to remote learning during the SY 2020-21 experienced fewer child maltreatment allegations, but rates of substantiated allegations increased.
-Additionally, maltreatment-related child fatalities increased in states with higher exposure to remote learning.
+Moreover, states with greater exposure to remote learning experienced an increase in child fatalities linked to maltreatment.
 These results suggest that the decline in maltreatment allegations did not reflect a reduced risk of maltreatment, but rather an increased risk that went undetected.
 The reduction in allegations was primarily driven by those reported by education personnel, highlighting the disruption in student-educator interactions.
 Furthermore, the impacts on allegation rates were particularly pronounced among children from underrepresented groups.
 Overall, our findings suggest that remote learning may have inadvertently exposed children to a greater risk of maltreatment at home while leading to an underreporting of maltreatment.

 These findings carry important policy implications for child welfare systems, particularly in addressing the heightened risks of maltreatment and underreporting as a result of disruptions in primary maltreatment reporting channels.
-Child maltreatment has profound and long-lasting impacts on nearly every dimension of children's lives, with around 1 in 3 children in the United States undergoing a child protective services (CPS) investigation by the age of 18 (Kim et al., 2017).
-The detrimental effects of child maltreatment, coupled with disruptions in traditional reporting channels, underscore the need for a comprehensive approach that incorporates not only the role of education personnel but also other mandated reporters and support systems.
+Child maltreatment has profound and long-lasting impacts on nearly every dimension of children's lives, with around 1 in 3 children in the United States undergoing a child protective services (CPS) investigation by the age of 18 (Kim et al., 2017).1 The detrimental effects of child maltreatment, coupled with disruptions in traditional reporting channels, underscore the need for a comprehensive approach that incorporates not only the role of education personnel but also other mandated reporters and support systems.